This article has links to products and services we love, which we may make commission from.

 Food trucks are a staple in the Chicago food scene.

-One of the best ways to appreciate the variety and abundance of food truck options in the city, make sure you check out the Chicago Food Truck Fall Festival (LaBagh Woods).
+One of the best ways to appreciate the city’s variety and abundance of food truck options is to check out the Chicago Food Truck Fall Festival (LaBagh Woods).

 Every fall, the Food Truck Festival brings together all the corners of the globe to serve you classic and unique dishes straight from the trucks’ windows.